-Telephones: All offices, classrooms, labs, the Library and the Bistro on the main campus are equipped with telephones to access 911.
+Telephones: All offices, classrooms, labs, the library and the bistro on the main campus are equipped with telephones to access 911.
 All offices, classrooms, and labs at the Academic Centers in Littleton and North Conway are equipped with phones.
-Use these telephones in the event of an emergency.
+These telephones may be used in the event of an emergency.
 Emergency instructions and phone number listings are posted at every telephone.

-Alarm Systems: A computer-based electronic system, monitored by an off campus alarm company, immediately notifies campus facilities staff (on campus and off campus) upon activation.
+Alarm Systems: A computer-based electronic system, monitored by an off-campus alarm company, immediately notifies designated college staff (on- and off-campus) upon activation.
 These systems are located around the main campus in Berlin and at the Academic Center in Littleton.
 Alarm systems are configured to denote duress and other types of activations.
-In the event of a fire alarm activation, the Berlin and Littleton fire departments, respectively, will be notified immediately through a Master Box system.
-The North Conway Academic Center is also equipped with an alarm system.
+In the event of a fire alarm activation, the Berlin and Littleton fire departments will be notified immediately through a Master Box system.
+Silent alarms that can be discreetly activated by employees to alert local police departments are located at the front desk at the North Conway Academic Center, and the front desk and the Allied Health wing in the Littleton Academic Center.